Extremely Resistant to Colder Temperatures - Perfect for Northern Growing!

 The lobed leaves have an oblong shape compared to other fig tree leaves.
 They will die back in winter and this is totally normal.
 Once the weather warms up, the green leaves will flush out and resume growth in spring.

-They are easy to grow cold-hardy fruit trees and can produce over 100 pints of fig fruit during the growing season.
+They are easy-to-grow cold-hardy fruit trees and can produce over 100 pints of fig fruit during the growing season.
 The delicious figs are perfect eaten fresh, used in jams or jellies, or dehydrated for later use.
 Bears fruit in the first year of tree planting.

 Shop the Chicago Hardy Fig tree for sale.
 The most versatile fig plant!